-Considering a year-end gift to Johns Hopkins?
+Interested in making a gift that will have an impact today?
 A gift of appreciated securities offers an appealing mix of tax benefits and direct support for the program that is meaningful to you.

 Securities are shares of common stock in companies, or units of mutual funds.
 Appreciated securities are those securities that are worth more today than when they were acquired.
 Capital gains are the difference between a security’s current value and the security’s cost basis, the value it had when it was acquired.
 When an individual sells appreciated securities that have been held for at least one year, federal taxes of 15 percent or 20 percent are paid on the capital gains.
 Many states also impose their own capital gains taxes.